JohnnyPh/AndroidTubeEnhanced/README.md

-# TizenTube Cobalt
+# AndroidTubeEnhanced

-TizenTube Cobalt is an app based on [Cobalt](https://cobalt.dev) that enhances your favourite streaming website viewing experience by removing ads, adding [SponsorBlock](https://sponsor.ajay.app/) support, and providing features like video speed control.
+AndroidTubeEnhanced is an app based on [Cobalt](https://cobalt.dev) that enhances your favourite streaming website viewing experience by removing ads, adding [SponsorBlock](https://sponsor.ajay.app/) support, and providing features like video speed control.

 <details>
 <summary><strong>What is Cobalt?</strong></summary>